 - Statement of Purpose

-- The Academic Library Association of Ohio (ALAO) seeks to provide opportunities for students and new librarians to grow professionally and encourage participation towards a career in academic libraries.
-ALAO also recognizes the need to spotlight current research, particularly if the research is in new and emerging fields and technologies.
-To that end, the ALAO Executive Board may award up to $150 annually to a student to present at the ALAO Annual Conference.
-Grant monies are intended to assist with the costs incurred in preparing the presentation and modest travel costs associated with the presentation.
-An ALAO Executive Board member or volunteer from the membership will be assigned to mentor with the recipient on preparing the program, highlight membership benefits and facilitate networking opportunities at the conference.
+- The Academic Library Association of Ohio (ALAO) seeks to provide opportunities for students and new graduates to encourage participation and professional growth towards a career in academic libraries.
+To that end, each year the ALAO Executive Board may award one free registration plus up to $150 to an undergraduate student with a demonstrated interest in the library field, or to a student enrolled in a Library and Information Science (LIS) graduate program to support attendance or presenting at the ALAO Annual Conference.
+Grant monies are intended to assist with the costs incurred in preparing the presentation and modest travel costs associated with presenting at the conference.
+An ALAO Executive Board member or volunteer from the membership will be assigned as a mentor to help the recipient prepare their program, highlight ALAO membership benefits, and facilitate networking opportunities at the conference.

 - General Information